Brayton Vázquez

-Brayton Josué Vázquez Vélez (born 5 March 1998) is a Mexican professional footballer who plays as a centre-back for Atlético Morelia.
+Brayton Josué Vázquez Vélez (born 5 March 1998) is a Mexican professional footballer who plays as a centre-back for Liga de Expansión MX club Tlaxcala.

 International career

 Youth

 Vázquez was called up for the 2017 FIFA U-20 World Cup.

 Vázquez was called up by Jaime Lozano to participate with the under-22 team at the 2019 Toulon Tournament, where Mexico finished in third.
 He was called up by Lozano again to participate at the 2019 Pan American Games, with Mexico winning the third-place match.